 Through its grants, the REALTORS® Community Foundation (RCF) seeks to support projects and/or programs that are actively working to transform the lives of people in our community.

-2025 Grant applications will be accepted from Wednesday, October 16th to Friday, November 8th.
+Grant applications will be accepted from September 1st to September 30th, annually.
 Grant candidates should meet the criteria listed below, will be reviewed by the REALTORS® Community Foundation committee, and voted on by our membership.

 Criteria for Grant Consideration